jan-koupil/scrimba-advent-calendar-2020/readme.md

 I really like [my solution](https://scrimba.com/scrim/co9ec44648fde63c8f304ac45) using **css custom properties**.
 As a bonus, I added navigation button disabling and decent transition effects at hovering over them.

 ## [Challenge 16:🧦 Insert Dashes](https://scrimba.com/scrim/co2f64c249c48b125731d0a90)
 This was an excellent opportunity to revise look-ahead in RegEx.
 They're so cool and they make you look like a pro.
-The perfomance tests on 1M chars string, however, show…
+The performance tests on 1M chars string, however, show…

 |#|Chrome|Firefox|
 |--- |--- |--- |